 EU Taxonomy for sustainable activities: incentivising Europe’s enablers of the green transition

 The European Green Deal sets very ambitious goals- reaching climate neutrality by 2050 and environmental sustainability- which require a substantial amount of financing.
-The EU Taxonomy aims to help redirecting much needed private finance towards sustainable activities, technologies and projects that underpin Europe’s goals.
-To do so, it aims to classify which economic activities are sustainable by setting technical criteria.
+The EU Taxonomy aims to help redirecting private finance towards sustainable activities, technologies and projects that underpin Europe’s goals.
+To do so, it provides a framework to classify which economic activities are sustainable by setting technical criteria.

 This event is organised by the European Parliament Intergroup ‘Sustainable, long-term investments & competitive European industry’, established by MEPs from across the political spectrum seeking to promote dialogue on the future of industry and investment in Europe.
-Orgalim is running the work of the Intergroup Secretariat, together with other stakeholders.
+Orgalim is part of the Intergroup Secretariat, together with other stakeholders.
 Read more about the Intergroup here.